Skip to content

 16 G11/SWDIO I/O GPIO11

-17 G10/CHIP_ERASE I/O Leave unconnected.
-CHIP ERASE used in manufacturing. !!!
+17 G10/BOOT I/O Leave unconnected.
+BOOT mode used in manufacturing. !!!
 WARNING !!!
-Asserting a logic high (+3.3V) will erase all IMX flash memory, including calibration data.
+Asserting a logic high (+3.3V) will cause the IMX to reboot into ROM bootloader (DFU) mode.

 18 G4/Rx0 I/O GPIO4